spiceai/docs/spiceaidocs/docs/data-connectors/dremio.md

 Username and password credentials are required to log into the Dremio Server. `spice login dremio` can be used to configure secrets for the Spice runtime.

-Check [Secrets Stores](/secret-stores) for details on how to configure.
+Check [Secrets Stores](/secret-stores) for details on configuring secrets.

 ## Example